abdelrahmanahmedd1998/Elagi-API-testing/README.md

 2. Import both:
    - `Elagi_API_Testing.postman_collection.json`
    - `Elagi_environment.postman_environment.json` (optional)
-3. Run the **Login request** first before any purchase or patch to generate the token.
+3. Run the Login request first to generate the token before making any authenticated (purchase or update) requests.
 4. Use **Collection Runner** to run the full test suite.
 5. Review test results, console logs, and dynamic behavior in the Postman UI.